catalina17/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I recently completed my PhD at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk), [University of Cambridge](https://www.cam.ac.uk), where I was supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and a member of [King's College](https://www.kings.cam.ac.uk).
-On May 25th 2021, **I passed the PhD viva with no corrections**!
-My thesis is available [here](https://doi.org/10.17863/CAM.72490).
+**I have just returned to DeepMind as a full-time Research Scientist, part of the Deep Learning team led by Oriol Vinyals.** Recently, I completed my PhD at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk), [University of Cambridge](https://www.cam.ac.uk), where I was supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and a member of [King's College](https://www.kings.cam.ac.uk).
+My thesis received no corrections during the PhD viva (defense) and is available [here](https://doi.org/10.17863/CAM.72490)!

 My professional experience includes undergraduate Software Engineering internships at Google and Facebook.
 During the PhD, I was a Research Intern at [Mila](http://mila.quebec) and an AI Resident at [X](http://x.company).
 I also briefly worked for [Relation Therapeutics](https://www.relationrx.com/) as a (graph) ML consultant.
 Until November 2020, I was a Research Scientist intern at [DeepMind](http://deepmind.com), hosted by [Piotr Mirowski](https://piotrmirowski.com/) in the Robotics, Embodied Agents and Lifelong learning (REAL) team led by [Raia Hadsell](http://raiahadsell.com/).
 Most recently, I co-organised the [Visually Grounded Interaction and Language Workshop](https://vigilworkshop.github.io/) at [NAACL 2021](https://2021.naacl.org/).